Navigation

 • To continue to enable curriculum enhancements for science through Science day, Mad Science, educational visits and any other opportunities that develop.

-• Create a joint systematic storage area for Science and Design Technology.
+• Have time to create a joint systematic storage area for Science and Design Technology.

 Science in our school garden